QuantumSage/IDE/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## This is just the front end, the back end is still WIP so hold tight while I get this done
+# This is just the front end, the back end is still WIP so hold tight while I get this done

 ## Available Scripts